-Evaluating proxies for the areal coverage of deep convection using PMW data is complicated by the variation in footprints among the sensors (Table 2), since they affect the ability of the sensor to detecting depressed brightness temperatures associated with deep (intense) convection (Fig. 2b).
+Evaluating proxies for the areal coverage of deep convection using PMW data is complicated by the variation in footprints among the sensors (Table 2), which impacts how effectively the sensor can detect depressed brightness temperatures associated with deep (intense) convection (Fig. 2b).
 In order to evaluate the areal coverage of convection, especially “intense” convection (meaning a relatively lower PCT than for just deep convection), we need to quantify various sensor-dependent PCT threshold proxies.
 For MCS identification, Mohr and Zipser (1996) required SSMI 85-GHz PCT < 225 K to guarantee deep convection associated with an MCS.
-In the portion of the TC-PMW shown here, that threshold corresponds to the 90th percentile of the SSMI/SSMIS distribution.
+In the portion of the TC-PMW shown here, that threshold corresponds to the 90th percentile of the SSMI/SSMIS brightness temperature distribution.
 For AMSRE, AMSR2, and TMI, the 90th percentile of the distribution corresponds to approximately 210 K, therefore we choose this value as it guarantees deep convection for all sensors.
 In the prototype cases for this study, Zawislak and Zipser (2014b) also defined 210 K PCT as the threshold for “strong” convection, as it was the threshold for the top 5% of minimum 85-GHz PCT in the Atlantic climatology of summer TRMM precipitation features.